BryanWilhite/elasticsearch/README.md

 ## Windows install, bash flavored

 In case frustration is found with my previous installation approach, you can get into more trouble by not only installing Elasticsearch in the Windows Subsystem for Linux but also using the Amazon-backed [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) as well😬.
-There is documentation for [the Debian installation process](https://opendistro.github.io/for-elasticsearch-docs/docs/install/deb/) and my variation below is only slightly different:
+There is documentation for [the Debian installation process](https://opendistro.github.io/for-elasticsearch-docs/docs/install/deb/) and my variation for version 7.1.1 is only slightly different:

 ```console
 sudo add-apt-repository ppa:openjdk-r/ppa